 CBG, CBN, and CBC are all minor cannabinoids currently listed in the market as beneficial compounds at by researchers.

-Further research is needed before any claims are made about the efficacy of CBG or CBC for any health condition.
+Further research is needed before any claims are made about the efficacy of CBG products or CBC products for any health condition.
 Cannabis plants contain over a hundred cannabinoids that offer potential benefits.
 With each cannabinoid having its own chemical structure, you’ll want to compare many of these cannabinoids to each other, like CBN vs CBD or CBN vs CBG.

 THC has been investigated the most compared to other cannabinoids, but researchers want to know the potential benefits of cannabinoids that don’t induce significant psychoactive effects.
 CBC and CBG both have unique, potentially beneficial properties that should be further studied in clinical settings.